Contribution Guide

 package.jsonis already ahead of its latest stable tag,mainpublishes that version directly instead of opening a new release PR. - A push to

-maincreates or updates a single release PR only when no package is already ahead of its latest stable tag and commit history requires version bumps. - The release PR updates package versions and internal dependency versions together.
+maincreates or updates a single release PR only when no package is already ahead of its latest stable tag and commit history requires version bumps. - The release PR updates package versions, internal dependency versions, and changelogs together.

 - For the VS Code extension, stable releases always land on patch